WE WERE ESTABLISHED IN 2012, WITH AN IDEA: TO BE THE EXCEPTION IN THE WINE INDUSTRY… AND CONFIRM THE RULE!

 sensory balance in line with the current classic taste and with particular regard towards the market of the future.

 “ Our family has always lived here, ever since my forebears began to work on our land.
 As a child I observed and absorbed the natural cycle of the seasons, month after month, year after year.

-About fifteen years ago, I got invited to my first wine tasting, following which I began to take interest in winemaking, to understand wine and to meet industry experts.
+In my twenties i got invited to my first wine tasting, following which I began to take interest in winemaking, to understand wine and to meet industry experts.
 My family’s passion for farming grew inside me until it became something more than mere curiosity and turned into determination… the determination finally to produce my own family wine.

 I’ve never been a great wine drinker, but I do drink the great wines made in our area.
 My family and I enlarged the original estate and planted younger vines, which are now ripe for picking.

 In 2012 we set up Tenuta Maccan and in these few, short years we have achieved excellent results in terms of product quality and service efficiency.
 Over the next few years we want to expand our business in order to achieve even greater customer satisfaction.
 Our aim is to grow and make progress in this sector and our hope is that one day our family’s future generations will continue this Tradition.“

 Tenuta Maccan is in the Friuli Venezia Giulia DOC zone, which was formed by the Tagliamento, Meduna and Cellina rivers